Moh-Snoussi/event-instructor/README.md

 ('selector').subscribeOnes('click', function (event){ console.log('this is fired only ones')})
 ```

-Or if the event is bound on the document then you can include the event name and anonym function like this: ;
+If the event is bound to the document then you can include the event name and anonym function like this:
 ```
 ('event'). subscribe (function (event) { console.log(event) })
 ```